Building a respectful community

 Find out more by viewing our Charter of Student Rights and Responsibilities, which was developed with students.

-If at any stage in your university journey, you experience or witness any unacceptable or concerning behaviours, contact Speak Up for support and advice.
+If at any stage in your university journey, you experience or witness any unacceptable or concerning behaviours, contact Safer Community for support and advice.